eigenform/mrld/README.md

 (which can be easily installed with `cargo install tftpd`).
 I'm currently using [`start-network.sh`](./start-network.sh) to control these.
 You will probably have to change this to reflect your setup.
-At some point, this will all be replaced with an `xtask` command.

 This also assumes that the user has created a [`dhcpd.conf`](./dhcpd.conf) in the project root.
 Here's what mine looks like, assuming the PXE server is